tahoe-lafs/tahoe-lafs/docs/anonymity-configuration.rst

 NAT/Firewall penetration
 ------------------------

-Making a server be reachable via Tor or I2P makes it reachable even if there are NATs or firewalls preventing direct TCP/IP connections to the server.
+Making a server be reachable via Tor or I2P makes it reachable (by Tor/I2P-capable clients) even if there are NATs or firewalls preventing direct TCP/IP connections to the server.

 Anonymity
 ---------

-Making a Tahoe-LAFS server accessible *only* via Tor or I2P can be used to guarantee that the Tahoe-LAFS clients use Tor or I2P to connect.
+Making a Tahoe-LAFS server accessible *only* via Tor or I2P can be used to guarantee that the Tahoe-LAFS clients use Tor or I2P to connect (specifically, the server should only advertise Tor/I2P addresses in the ``tub.location`` config key).
 This prevents misconfigured clients from accidentally de-anonymizing themselves by connecting to your server through the traceable Internet.

+Clearly, a server which is available as both a Tor/I2P service *and* a regular TCP address is not itself anonymous: the .onion address and the real IP address of the server are easily linkable.

 Also, interaction, through Tor, with a Tor Hidden Service may be more protected from network traffic analysis than interaction, through Tor,